adixon/ca.civicrm.testsite/README.md

 The latter part (environment variable `isProductionEnvironment`) is already in progress in core, see [CRM-18231](https://issues.civicrm.org/jira/browse/CRM-18231) and
 [Moving CiviCRM from production to staging](https://wiki.civicrm.org/confluence/display/CRMDOC/Moving+CiviCRM+instance+from+production+to+staging).

 > Current status: there's now a "Deployment Environment" (string) system setting that can be set from the TestSite configuration page, it has no effect.
+There's also an annoying CRM.alert reminding you that you're on a test site on every page.
+What it should do is set the isProductionEnvironment to false whenever you switch away from production, and probably prevent you from setting it back to production.

 ## Remove live payment processor credentials, disable outgoing mail